rednafi/lego/README.md

 * [Structures in Go](https://medium.com/rungo/structures-in-go-76377cc106a2)

 ### Methods

 * [Anatomy of Methods in Go](https://medium.com/rungo/anatomy-of-methods-in-go-f552aaa8ac4a)

 ### Interfaces

 * [Interfaces in Go](https://medium.com/rungo/interfaces-in-go-ab1601159b3a)

 ### Errors

+This article explains how `errors` is implemented internally as an interface and how to write custom arbitrary error interfaces.

 * [Error handling and Go](https://blog.golang.org/error-handling-and-go)

 ### Idioms